 Teresa de Groh received a Bachelor of Arts in Biology from Grinnell College and her Master’s Degree in Urban Planning and Policy from the University of Illinois.
 Teresa moved to Wyoming to work for Teton County as a Planner and, over 14 years, rose to Principal Planner.
 Teresa is a published author, researcher, and conference presenter.

 Teresa has a passion for community service and after leaving the Teton County planning department, she became a volunteer emergency medical technician (EMT), firefighter and Apparatus Driver/Operator.
 She is very active in her service with the Jackson Hole Fire/EMS Department and the Jackson Firefighter’s Association, and has served on several emergency service boards.
 Teresa also served, by gubernatorial appointment, on the Wyoming Council for Women’s Issues for over 10 years, including leading the Council for four years as Chair.
 Teresa started working as a paralegal at The Richard Law Firm in 2012.
 Her work is essential in all aspects of case and trial preparation.
-Her diverse skill set makes her an invaluable member of our firm who is sharp and thinks on her feet.
+Her diverse skill set makes her an invaluable member of our firm.

 Alaina Macauley grew up as a fifth generation rancher in northern Arizona.
 This gave her a lifelong passion for the outdoors and a love of the West.
 She studied at Colorado College and earned a Bachelor of Arts in Religion in 2004.
 After spending the following summer canoeing the entire Mississippi River, she moved to Jackson to be near the mountains.
 Since 2004, Alaina has spent her time cultivating a variety of experiences.
 She became a licensed U.S. Coast Guard Merchant Marine Boat Captain for Jenny Lake Boating in Grand Teton National Park.
 She has worked on the Jackson Hole Ski Patrol at Jackson Hole Mountain Resort since 2006 as dispatcher and emergency responder.
 She returns often to Arizona to help on the ranch.